mascarenhas/alien/doc/alien.md

 You have to pass a value even if the function does not use it, as you can see above.

+Another way to specify types is by passing a table to *func:types*.
+The array part of this table shoudl have one item for each parameter, and you can also pass two hash keys, *ret*, the function's return type (defaults to `int` as usual), and *abi*, the function's calling convention (useful for Windows, where you can specify "stdcall" as the ABI for `__stdcall` functions.
+The default ABI is always "default", and all systems also support "cdecl", the usual C calling convention.
+On systems that don't have the stdcall convention "stdcall" is the same as "default".

+This is the previous example using this alternate definition:

+    > scanf = alien.default.scanf
+    > scanf:types{ ret = "int", "string", "ref int", "ref double" }
+    > _, x, y = scanf("%i %lf", 0, 0)
+    23 42.5
+    > =x
+    23
+    > =y
+    42.5

+If you get raw function pointer (returned from a function, for example, or passed to a callback), you can turn it into an Alien function with `alien.funcptr(fptr)`.
+This returns an Alien function object that you can type and call function normally.

 Buffers
 -------